To start, here are a couple GMAT Critical Reasoning questions of the “Find the Conclusion/Inference” type.

 (E) After Stibium Industry closed, Diamond Enterprises was the single largest employer in Apisville.

 2) Public Health Official: After several years of vaccinating all of the citizens of this state for Tacitus’ Disease, a highly infectious virus, state hospitals have cut costs by no longer administering this vaccine, starting at the beginning of this year.
 A state senator defended the position, arguing that after several years with zero incidence of the disease in the state, its citizens were no longer at risk.
 This is a flawed argument.
 Our state imports meats and produce from countries with high incidences of diseases for which our country has vaccines.
-Three years ago, when we reduced the use of the Salicetiococcus vaccines, a small outbreak of Salicetiococcus among young children, fortunately without fatalities, encouraged us to resume use at the previous vaccines.
+Three years ago, when we reduced the use of the Salicetiococcus vaccines, a small outbreak of Salicetiococcus among young children, fortunately without fatalities, encouraged us to resume use of the previous vaccines.

 The public health official’s statements, if true, best support which of the following as a conclusion?